mdn/content/files/en-us/web/css/filter_effects/using_filter_effects/index.md

 {{CSSRef}}

 Have you ever hovered over a black-and-white or sepia image and the full-color image came into view instantly?
 Have you ever encountered a background image with a small blurred-out section that makes the text on top more legible?
-In the past, these manipulations used to require image editing software, time, and HTTP requests.
+In the past, these manipulations required image editing software, time, and additional HTTP requests.

 ## Advantages of using CSS filter effects